andydlindsay/lectures/workshop-chrome-extensions/outline.md

 *

 ### Extension Ideas
-* an extension that tells you when you have too many tabs open
+* tells you when you have too many tabs open
+* highlight list of ingredients and "add to cart" at walmart/ubereats